balajiram/reactjs-redux-styleguide/README.md

 #### Multiple exports

-Every .jsx file should export a single React class, and nothing else.
+Every .jsx file should export a single React class.

 Note that the file can still define multiple classes, it just can't export more than one.